akazukin5151/koneko/README.md

 # or
 python setup.py install
 # or
-# Manually install for development
+# Manually install for development, changes will be immediately reflected
 python setup.py develop

 # On certain shells with implicit cd, typing `koneko` might cd into the dir